 Lead-acid

-Lead-Acid batteries are the most common type of car battery.
+Lead-acid batteries are the most common type of car battery.
 They have been around for a long time.
 These batteries are reliable and inexpensive.
-Lead-Acid batteries come in two main types:
+Lead-acid batteries come in two main types:

 - Flooded Lead-Acid (FLA): These are the traditional car batteries.
 They require regular maintenance and water refilling.